What is Colocation?

 Colocation is the practice of housing customer-owned servers and networking equipment in a third party (colocation) data centre.

 A colocation data centre is a physical building whereby the data centre operator provides the proper power, cooling and security.
-Customers know exactly where their servers and networking equipment are located (for instance, in contrast with public cloud).
+Customers know exactly where their servers and networking equipment are located (in contrast with, for instance, public cloud).
 Colocation data centres are typically multi-tenant.

-Colocation data centres are an alternative for in-house data centres or for storing (all) data in the (public) cloud.
-Increasingly, for most companies hybrid cloud – the combination of colocation and multi (public) cloud, is the optimal data centre solution.
+Colocation data centres are an alternative for in-house data centres or for storing (all) data in the public cloud.
+Increasingly, hybrid cloud – the combination of colocation and public (multi) cloud – is for most companies the optimal IT architecture.

 Benefits of Data Centre Colocation